PriyanK7n/PriyanK7n.github.io/_posts/2020-09-28-Data-Science-Gans.md

 ![]({{ site.baseurl }}/images/grid1.png)

-- Data analysis is a process of inspecting, cleansing, transforming and modeling data with goal of discovering useful information, informing conclusions and supporting decision-making
+- Data analysis is a process of inspecting, cleansing, transforming and modeling data with goal of discovering useful information, informing conclusions and supporting decision-making.

 - Statistics is used to process complex problems in the real world so that Data Scientists and Analysts can look for meaningful trends and   changes in Data.

-- Software Development is the process of conceiving, specifying, designing, documenting,texting and bugs fixing
+- Software Development is the process of conceiving, specifying, designing, documenting,texting and bugs fixing.

-- Implementation of required data science algos using programming languages like Python and deep learning using  Pytorch
+- Implementation of required data science algos using programming languages like Python and deep learning using  Pytorch.

 # Why and When to make Machine Learn?